the-jake-z/uacs315/notes/Chapter 2.md

 		 - Tension between the customer (efficiency, reliability, etc.) and the developer (maintainability, reusability, etc.)
 		 - Some quality requirements are difficult to specify in an unambiguous way
 		 - Specifications are usually incomplete

-This is something that I can checkin later.